C-sortable words as green mutation sequences

 \section{Abstract}

 Let $Q$ be an acyclic quiver and $\s$ be a sequence with elements in the vertex set $Q_0$.
-We describe a sequence of simple (backward) tilting in the bounded derived category $\D(Q)$, starting from the standard heart $\h_Q=\mod \k Q$ and ending at the heart $\h_\s$ in $\D(Q)$.
-Then we show that $\s$ is a green mutation sequence if and only if every heart in the simple tilting sequence is greater than or equal to $\h_Q[-1]$; it is maximal if and only if $\h_\s=\h_Q[-1]$.
-This provides a simple way to understand green mutations.
+We describe an induced sequence of simple (backward) tilting in the bounded derived category $\D(Q)$, starting from the standard heart $\h_Q=\mod \k Q$ and ending at another heart $\h_\s$ in $\D(Q)$.
+Then we show that $\s$ is a green mutation sequence if and only if every heart in this simple tilting sequence is greater than or equal to $\h_Q[-1]$; it is maximal if and only if $\h_\s=\h_Q[-1]$.
+This provides a categorical way to understand green mutations.
 Further, fix a Coxeter element $c$ in the Coxeter group $W_Q$ of $Q$, which is admissible with respect to the orientation of $Q$.
-We show that the sequence $\widetilde{\gm}$ induced by a $c$-sortable word $\w$ is a green mutation sequence.
-As a consequence, we obtain a bijection between the set of c-sortable words and finite torsion class in $\h_Q$.
-As byproducts, the interpretations of inversions, descents and cover reflections of a $c$-sortable word $\w$, and thus noncrossing partitions, as well as the wide subcategories associated to $\h_\w$, are given in terms of red vertices in green mutations. .3cm {\parindent =0pt \it Key words:} Coxeter group, c-sortable word, quiver mutation, cluster theory, tilting theory
+We prove that the sequence $\widetilde{\gm}$ induced by a $c$-sortable word $\w$ is a green mutation sequence.
+As a consequence, we obtain a bijection between $c$-sortable words and finite torsion classes in $\h_Q$.
+As byproducts, the interpretations of inversions, descents and cover reflections of a $c$-sortable word $\w$ are given in terms of the combinatorics of green mutations.